MicrosoftDocs/mooncaketest/articles/documentdb/documentdb-portal-global-replication.md

 ms.tgt_pltfrm: na
 ms.devlang: na
 ms.topic: article
-ms.date: 11/23/2016
+ms.date: 03/14/2017
 wacn.date: ''
 ms.author: mimig
 ---

-# How to perform DocumentDB global database replication using the Azure portal
+# How to perform global database replication using the Azure portal

-Learn how to use the Azure portal to replicate data in multiple regions for global availability of data in Azure DocumentDB.
+Learn how to use the Azure portal to replicate data in multiple regions for global availability of data in Azure DocumentDB and API for MongoDB.

 For information about how global database replication works in DocumentDB, see [Distribute data globally with DocumentDB](./documentdb-distribute-data-globally.md).
 For information about performing global database replication programmatically, see [Developing with multi-region DocumentDB accounts](./documentdb-developing-with-multiple-regions.md).

-> [!NOTE]
-> Global distribution of DocumentDB databases is generally available and automatically enabled for any newly created DocumentDB accounts.
-We are working to enable global distribution on all existing accounts, but in the interim, if you want global distribution enabled on your account, please [contact support](https://portal.azure.cn/?#blade/Microsoft_Azure_Support/HelpAndSupportBlade) and we’ll enable it for you now.
->
->

 ## <a id="addregion"></a>Add global database regions
 DocumentDB is available in most [Azure regions][azureregions].
 After selecting the default consistency level for your database account, you can associate one or more regions (depending on your choice of default consistency level and global distribution needs).

-1. In the [Azure portal](https://portal.azure.cn/), in the Jumpbar, click **NoSQL (DocumentDB)**.
+1. In the [Azure portal](https://portal.azure.cn/), in the left bar, click **NoSQL (DocumentDB)**.
 2. In the **NoSQL (DocumentDB)** blade, select the database account to modify.
 3. In the account blade, click **Replicate data globally** from the menu.
 4. In the **Replicate data globally** blade, select the regions to add or remove, and then click **Save**.
 There is a cost to adding regions, see the [pricing page](https://www.azure.cn/pricing/details/documentdb/) or the [Distribute data globally with DocumentDB](./documentdb-distribute-data-globally.md) article for more information.